Key Points

 Chronic cat sneezing may be due to:

-Most of the time, cat sneezing is just a sign of an upper respiratory infection (URI).
-Don’t worry, it’s a pretty common issue, especially if you’ve recently adopted your cat or brought them home from a shelter.
-That said, here’s what you need to know about URIs, or what I call “cat colds!”
+We know the word “cancer” is scary for pet parents, but most of the time, sneezing is just a sign of an upper respiratory infection.
+Don’t worry, it’s a pretty common issue (it’s the feline equivalent of the common cold), especially if you’ve recently adopted your cat or brought them home from a kennel or shelter.

-Feline upper respiratory infections (URIs) are a common cause of sneezing, runny eyes, discharge from the nose, and even eye infections in cats.
-While some cases of cat colds can be mild and only result in the occasional sneeze, others can impact your cat’s immune system.
+Feline upper respiratory infections are a common cause of sneezing, runny eyes, discharge from the nose, and even eye infections in cats.
+While mild cases only result in the occasional sneeze and extra nap time, others can impact your cat’s immune system.
 You may notice decreased appetite, lethargy, fever, and changes in behavior like hiding or acting aloof.

-A feline URI is similar to a common cold in humans in that their caused by a viral infection.
-Although, unlike humans who catch a cold in the winter months, cat colds can occur year-round!
+A feline URI is similar to the common cold in humans because they’re both caused by a viral infection.
+Although, unlike humans who catch a cold in the winter months, cat colds can occur year-round.

-As a veterinarian, I usually see more sneezing cats in the spring and summer, which likely coincides with the “kitten season” aka when shelters are overwhelmed by pet overpopulation.
+As a veterinarian, I usually see more sneezing cats in the spring and summer, which likely coincides with “kitten season,” aka when pet overpopulation overwhelms shelters.

 What causes feline URIs?